Good-Will-Coding/runescape-tool/README.md

-## Runescape tool
+## Runescape Tracker

-Runescape tool is a web application that uses React.
+Runescape Tracker is a web application that uses React.

 The goal of this project was to create an application for users to search up their game stats and scores.